Pentagón Jr.

-Pentagón Jr. (born February 26, 1985) is a Mexican luchador enmascarado (masked professional wrestler).
-He is signed to WWE, where he performs on the Raw brand under the ring name Penta.
-He is best known for his tenure in Mexican promotions Lucha Libre AAA Worldwide (AAA), Consejo Mundial De Lucha Libre (CMLL) and American promotions Lucha Underground, Impact Wrestling and All Elite Wrestling (AEW)/Ring of Honor (ROH).
-He is the elder brother of Rey Fénix, working together as The Lucha Bros.
+Pentagón Jr. (born February 5, 1985) is a Mexican professional wrestler.
+He is signed to WWE, where he performs on the Raw brand mononymously as Penta (shortened from his previous ring name Penta El Zero Miedo).

 Pentagón's career started in México in 2007.
-In 2010, he began to work with AAA, where he is a former Latin American Champion, Mixed Tag Team Champion, World Tag Team Championship and the 2016 Rey de Reyes.
+In 2010, he began to work with Lucha Libre AAA Worldwide (AAA), where he is a former Latin American Champion, Mixed Tag Team Champion, World Tag Team Championship and the 2016 Rey de Reyes.
 From 2014 to 2018, he starred in Lucha Underground, a professional wrestling TV series where he is a former Gift of The Gods Champion and Lucha Underground Champion.
 This led to him and his brother to work for more promotions in the United States.
-The following year, they worked for Impact, Pro Wrestling Guerrilla and Major League Wrestling among other promotions, winning several tag team titles.
+The following year, he worked for Consejo Mundial de Lucha Libre (CMLL), Impact Wrestling, Pro Wrestling Guerrilla and Major League Wrestling among other promotions, winning several tag team titles.
 He also won the Impact World Championship and the Lucha Underground Championship.

-From 2019 to 2024, Pentagón worked with AEW with his brother also as part of the Death Triangle stable with Pac.
-He became AEW World Trios Champion, AEW World Tag Team Champion, and ROH World Tag Team Champion.
+From 2019 to 2024, Pentagón worked in All Elite Wrestling (AEW) and Ring of Honor (ROH) with his brother also as part of the Death Triangle stable with Pac, where he became AEW World Trios Champion, AEW World Tag Team Champion, and ROH World Tag Team Champion.
+He signed with WWE in 2025, where he became WWE Intercontinental Champion.

 Early life

-Pentagón Jr. was born on February 26, 1985, in Ecatepec, State of Mexico.
+Pentagón Jr. was born on February 5th, 1985, in Ecatepec de Morelos, State of Mexico.
 It is unclear exactly how many brothers and sisters he has, but he has a younger brother who is also a professional wrestler, best known under the ring name Rey Fénix.

 Professional wrestling career

 Early career (2007–2010)

-As the man behind the Pentagón Jr. mask has never been unmasked in the ring, not much is known about his previous history beyond what has been revealed by the man himself, which is traditional in Lucha libre.
+As the man behind the Pentagón Jr. mask has never been unmasked in the ring, not much is known about his previous history beyond what has been revealed by the man himself, which is traditional in lucha libre, a professional wrestling style originary from Mexico.
 According to Pentagón Jr. he was trained by Skayde, and made his debut in 2007.
 His first verified match was on April 9, 2008, where Zaius teamed up with Black Star, losing to his brothers who wrestled as the masked characters Máscara Oriental and El Niño de Fuego.
-He would win his first ever championship on July 26, 2009, when he defeated Mesalla to win the WCW Intercontinental Championship in a Luchas de Apuestas ("bet match") where Zaius put his mask on the line.
+He won his first ever championship on July 26, 2009, when he defeated Mesalla to win the WCW Intercontinental Championship in a Luchas de Apuestas ("bet match") where Zaius put his mask on the line.
 Records are unclear on if or when he lost the championship.